Alvin Kamara Player Prop Bets for NFL Week 18 | New Orleans vs. Atlanta 1/9/2022

 Matchup vs. Atlanta

-- Kamara has averaged 50.8 rushing yards per game in his nine career matchups against the Falcons, 9.7 fewer yards than his over/under in Sunday's game.
+- Kamara's 50.8 rushing yards per game in his nine career matchups against the Falcons are 10.7 fewer yards than his over/under in Sunday's game.

-- Kamara, in nine matchups against the Falcons, has run for a TD three times, but has not tallied more than one in a single game.
+- In three of nine games against the Falcons Kamara has run for a touchdown.
+But he did not have multiple TDs in any of those games.

-- The Falcons have the NFL's 26th-ranked defense against the run, surrendering 127.9 yards per game.
+- The Falcons allow 127.9 yards per game on the ground, the NFL's 26th-ranked rush defense.

-- Kamara and the Saints will face off against the NFL's 27th-ranked defense in terms of rushing touchdowns conceded (19).
+- Kamara and the Saints will face off against the NFL's 27th-ranked defense in terms of rushing touchdowns allowed (19).

 Recent Performances

-- Last week against the Panthers, Kamara racked up 32 yards on 13 carries.
+- In last week's matchup with the Panthers, Kamara ran for 32 yards on 13 carries.

-- He chipped in with five receptions for 68 yards and scored one touchdown in the passing game.
+- He added five receptions for 68 yards and scored one touchdown in the passing game.

-- He's also added nine receptions for 88 yards (29.3 per game) and one touchdown.
+- He's also caught nine passes for 88 yards (29.3 per game) and one touchdown.

 Kamara's New Orleans Teammates